PowerShell/EditorSyntax/CONTRIBUTING.md

 If installing Atom is not an option or you cannot get it working you can submit a PR with "[WIP]" for Work-In-Progress in the title and our continuous integration tools will run the tests for you.

 If you get any errors that were unexpected make sure to fix them and run the tests again.
-If your change caused a test to break on purpose or if you need to create tests for something entirely new continue to the next section.
+If your change caused a test to break on purpose or if you need to create tests for something entirely new, continue to the next section.

 ## Create tests and/or modify existing tests